-- 73 to 76 of the Act, and the rules framed thereunder apply.
-Accordingly, paragraph 3(v) of the Order is not applicable to the Company. - (vi) We have broadly reviewed the records maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under sub section (1) of Section 148 of the Act and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of the records with a view to determine whether they are accurate or complete. - According to the (vii) (a) information and explanations given to us and records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, income-tax, duties of customs, goods and service tax, cess and other material statutory dues, as applicable, with the appropriate authorities.
+- (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+Accordingly, clause 3(v) of the Order is not applicable. - We have broadly reviewed the books of accounts maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under Section 148(1) of the Companies Act, 2013 in respect of its manufactured goods and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
+However, we have not carried out a detailed examination of the records with a view to determine whether these are accurate or complete. - (vii) (a) The Company does not have liability in respect of Service tax, Duty of excise, Sales tax and Value added tax during the year since effective 1 July 2017, these statutory dues have been subsumed into GST.